 Even though the campus is small, it consists of classrooms, two auditoriums fully equipped with multi-media facilities, rehearsal rooms for music students with pianos and audio equipment, music studio, library, canteen, a chapel and office accommodation for staff.

-Today there are approximately 300 students in five bachelor programs:
+Today there are approximately 400 students in one master and five bachelor programs:

 Many present and former music students from Staffeldtsgate are active in the music industry as professional musicians.
 Several of them have participated in big TV-productions and talent programs such as The Voice and Idol.